 Remember, sunscreens with a high SPF last as long on your skin as sunscreens with a low SPF, so reapplying frequently is the best way to ensure your sun protection product is really doing its job (more on that later!).

 To make finding the perfect sunscreen even easier, all Babo Botanicals sunscreen options are SPF 30 to SPF 50.
 This means no matter which one of our sunscreen products you choose, you’ll be fully protected.

 For a quick and easy application, try our Sheer Zinc Continuous Spray Sunscreen.
 Featuring SPF 30 and naturally derived ingredients including calendula and jojoba oils to keep your skin soft as well as protected, it’s easy to see why this is one of our best sellers!

 Our Clear Zinc Sunscreen Lotion SPF 30 is another great option for sunscreen for dark skin.
-Safe for the whole family and our oceans, this Zinc Sunscreen is hypoallergenic and perfect for even the most sensitive skin.
+Safe for the whole family and our oceans, this Zinc Sunscreen is dermatologist tested and perfect for even the most sensitive skin.

 Tips For Applying Sunscreen For Dark Skin

 1. Apply Liberally And Often

 When you first apply your sunscreen, make sure to cover your whole body, including hard-to-reach areas like your back, neck, and behind your ears.

 Areas often missed in sunscreen application include the backs of the hands and feet, so be sure to lather up there, too!